Network Configuration Automation

 For configuration management, you could opt for Red Hat Ansible.
 The Ansible architecture consists of modules with tasks on the target hosts listed in the inventory.
 Various plugins are available for additional context and Ansible variables for flexible playbook development.
 Ansible Core is the CLI-based version of automation, and Ansible Tower is the platform.

 The network is critical for business continuity, resulting in real uptime pressure.
-The operational uptime is directly tied to the success of the business.
-This results in a manual.
-The culture that manifests is manual and slow.
+Operational uptime is directly tied to the success of the business.
+This results in a manual culture, which manifests as manual and slow.
 The actual bottleneck is our manual culture for network provision and operation.

 Virtualization – Beginning the change